anabento/R_Bootcamp/README.md

 ## Day 1
   1. What is R
   2. Data Types
+    - This module will introduce students to the different R data types, how they are related and when they should be used.
   3. Writing your first script
   4. Architecture of a script
 ## Day 2